jaimeblair/Bio313/README.md

 ## BLAST the 16S sequence against your contig database.

 As I mentioned BLAST has many options, too many to review here.
 Typically you will want to specify at least four options.
 The first is your query sequence, the sequence we are trying to locate in our assembly.
-Next is the 'db', this is our database we just created from our assembly.
+Next is the 'db,' this is our database we just created from our assembly.
 Third is the name of the output file, use something informative.
 And finally we specify the output format.
 There are many options but the most common is output format '6' which is a simple tab delimited file.
-This output format is often the one required by external programs and is completely customization.
-You can specify what sorts of columns you want to provide, default is 'qaccver saccver pident length mismatch gapopen qstart qend sstart send evalue bitscore'.
+This output format is often the one required by external programs and is completely customizable.
+You can specify what sorts of columns you want to provide, default is 'qaccver saccver pident length mismatch gapopen qstart qend sstart send evalue bitscore.'
 This is usually good enough but all these details can be seen in the help menu.

 If there are mutliple hits for a single query BLAST will provide all of them by default.
 These hits will be organized by bitscore, which is a measure of our confidence in the match.
 Bit-score is a combination of match length and sequence similarity.
 It is up to the user (or an external program) to parse through this file and determine which hits are meaningful